joowoonk/joowoonk/README.md

 <h1 style="font-weight: bold">
 Hello <span>👋🏼👨‍💻</span>
 </h1>
 <p>My name is <strong style="color: skyblue"> Joo Woon Kang</strong>.
-I graduated in <strong style="color: red">Lambda</strong><strong style="color:black"> School </strong> (Feburary 2020 ~ October 2020).
-As of now, I've been working as a software engineer at Lowe's.
+As of now, I've been working at JP Morgan Chase as a software engineer.
 I'm also trying to expanding my knowledge as trying to use different stacks.
 The reason why I am software engineer is because I love solving problems and creating software where my imagination comes to life with a team!
 You're always welcome to contact me anytime!✨</p>

 <br/>
 <ul>